developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Query Target
 Used to configure how the A and B flags of RFID tags should be handled by the RFID module during a *Query Operation*.

-- If the value ***Inventory Target Flag A*** is chosen, when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that are in State A.
+-***Inventory Target Flag A***- when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that are in State A.

-- If the value ***Inventory Target Flag B*** is chosen, when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that are in State B.
+-***Inventory Target Flag B***- when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that are in State B.

-- If the value ***AB Flip*** is chosen, when the RFID module performs a *Query Operation*, it considers only those RFID tags currently visible to the RFID module AND that are in either State A or State B and Flips the State from A to B or B to A for the session.
+-***AB Flip***- when the RFID module performs a *Query Operation*, it considers only those RFID tags currently visible to the RFID module AND that are in either State A or State B and Flips the State from A to B or B to A for the session.

 -----